GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 Throughout the event, the coaches should have various checkpoints or stand-ups that require all the individuals to take a break from hacking to... stand up.
 This is a good thing to do before starting a scheduled meal break, at the end of each day, and start of each subsequent day of the hack.

-Coaches may have stand ups with their individual squads, or the lead coach may call all attendees back to the General channel to address them as a group.
+Coaches may have stand ups with their individual teams, or the lead coach may call all attendees back to the General channel to address them as a group.

 Things that coaches should facilitate during a stand up:
 - Require the attendees to physically get up, stretch and take a minute away from their screens
-- Ask for a quick status check of where the squad is on a given challenge
+- Ask for a quick status check of where the team is on a given challenge
 - Review next steps and plan going forward to solve the challenges
 - Upon completion of a challenge, discuss the solution and re-cap lessons learned.
-- Review a technical concept that the squad has struggled to understand
+- Review a technical concept that the team has struggled to understand

 The lead coach should close out the gHacks event with a final stand-up that acts as a wrap-up session.
 - Attendees should be encouraged to share their parting thoughts and key learnings.